Bhutan profile - Timeline

 2009 April - Huanglongbing virus wipes out much of orange crop.
 Oranges are an important export for Bhutan.

-2011 October - Jigme Khesar Namgyel Wangchuck marries 21-year-old student Jetsun Pema.
+2011 October - King Jigme Khesar Namgyel Wangchuck marries 21-year-old student Jetsun Pema.

 2013 July - Parliamentary elections: opposition People's Democratic Party wins 32 seats in the lower house, against the incumbent Druk Phuensum Tshogpa party's 15 seats.